 Full meeting scripts and readings can be found in their entirety below (additional links also provided):

 Please remember to mute your phones when not speaking.
 You may dial *6 to mute/unmute your phone during this telemeeting.

 Does anyone want to read any of the scripts?
 You can find them online at Castimonia.org

-Welcome to the (Day + Time) telemeeting of Castimonia – also known as the Men’s Sexual Purity Support & Recovery Group.
-My name is ___________and (optional) I am a grateful believer in Jesus Christ (choose one) recovering from sexual addiction or who struggles with sexual purity.
+Welcome to the (Day + Time) telemeeting of Castimonia – also known as the Sexual Purity Support & Recovery Group.
+My name is ___________and (optional) I am a grateful believer in Jesus Christ (choose one) recovering from sexual addiction or who is fighting for sexual purity.
 Castimonia is a Christ‐centered support and recovery program for sexual impurity or sexual addiction with the goal to achieve a Biblically‐based sexual purity.
 We share our experience, strength, and hope with each other so that we may achieve sexual purity and help others overcome sexual impurity or compulsive sexual behaviors.
 Although we believe Jesus Christ is our Lord and Savior, Christianity is not a requirement for attending meetings or working the 12‐step program.
 We are open to any group or denomination.
 The only requirement for membership is the desire to stop compulsive sexual behavior and reach sexual purity.
-Therefore, this group is open to any man who struggles with any type of sexual impurity.
+Therefore, this group is open to anyone who struggles with any type of sexual impurity.